RascalFoxfire/Picowizard/README.md

 ## The Pico-series
 Picowizard is only one of three similar ISAs for different use cases:
-- Picowizard: the smallest of the Picos when for cases where LUTs/silicon area is precious or only a minimalistic management engine is needed
+- Picowizard: the smallest of the Picos for cases where LUTs/silicon area is precious or only a minimalistic management engine is needed
 - Picoalchemist: the middle child ISA supporting up to 3 external interrupts + an internal 8 bit timer when I/O handling is the main goal (coming soon)
 - Picomage: the largest of the Pico-ISAs supporting a ring system (User/Kernel), multiple internal and one external interrupt (including 8 bit timer) and virtual addressing for tasks where secure management is the top priority (coming soon)

+## Additional hard-/software